LemonLHT/learngit/readme.txt

 hello world
 hhfd
-create a branch is quick
+create a branch is quick and simple